jouyun/2025_SenGupta_Shivanandan/README.md

 DistanceToMetaphasePlate.ipynb:  Takes annotated points, rotates in 3D, measures distances to center of metaphase plate in X,Y,Z.

 A-QuantifyKinetochoreProteins.ipynb:  Looks at the different haplotypes, quantifies distance to nuclear center and compares.

+PerturbationAnalysis/:  Reversin perturbation analysis on the number of foci found per nucleus.